SumoLogic/sumologic-documentation/docs/integrations/microsoft-azure/sql.md

 * Insight
 * TimeoutEvent

-For details on Azure SQL logs and metrics see [Enable logging](https://docs.microsoft.com/en-us/azure/sql-database/sql-database-metrics-diag-logging#enable-logging) in Azure help.
+For details on Azure SQL logs and metrics, see [Enable logging](https://docs.microsoft.com/en-us/azure/sql-database/sql-database-metrics-diag-logging#enable-logging) in Azure help.

-## Collect Logs and Metrics

-This page has instructions for collecting logs and metrics for the Azure SQL App, as well as a sample log message and a query sample.

 ### Collect diagnostic logs from Azure Monitor by streaming to EventHub